Walk west from the Steamer Wharf (1) to the cenotaph (2). Across the road is the Old General Store, which is now our library. Based on 1937 map.

 The Davies Store

-Halfway between the wharf and the cenotaph was the site of the first store in Snug Cove.
+Halfway between the wharf and the cenotaph was the site of the first store in Snug Cove, now demolished.

 In 1907, William Davies built a general store 0n Government Road where he sold groceries, fresh milk and fruit from the orchard.
-Before Snug Cove was Infilled to supply land the marina parking lot we see today, the shoreline extended almost to the road.
+Before Snug Cove was dredged and infilled where the marina parking lot is today, the shoreline extended almost to the road.

 “The Davies store was the first forever.
 It had one leg over the brink into the sea.
 It was so close to the bank and nearly down on the dock.”